 If you choose to expedite the delivery you will receive the uncertified record immediately and then the certified record via Canada Post mail within 15 business days.

 Most driving records in Ontario cost $12 for an uncertified report or $18 for a certified report.
 However, the Complete Driver’s Record costs either $48 or $54, depending on the certification.

 They accept the following payments:

-- Cheque or money order (payable to the Minister of Finance), for in-person, fax, and mail orders
+- Cheque or money order (payable to the Minister of Finance) by mail orders only.